GRPS-1/TrustID/README.md

 <div align="center">

-Built with ❤️ on Algorand · Live at [trust-id-seven.vercel.app](https://trust-id-seven.vercel.app)
+Built on Algorand · Live at [trust-id-seven.vercel.app](https://trust-id-seven.vercel.app)

 TrustID maintains full compliance with the **W3C DID Core 1.0** specification and is compatible with the global decentralized identity ecosystem.